-Staff employees in a with-benefits employment status may request a Family/Medical Leave of Absence, which may be paid or unpaid, for up to twelve weeks over any 12-month period.
-Eligible employees who are caring for a servicemember with a serious injury or illness are entitled to 26 weeks of paid or unpaid family or medical leave over any 12 month-period.
+Staff employees may request a Family/Medical Leave of Absence, for up to 12 weeks over any 12-month period.
+FMLA leave is unpaid, unless the employee elects to use accrued sick or vacation during the leave or apply for Washington Paid Family and Medical Leave concurrently, as described below.
+Eligible employees who are caring for a servicemember with a serious injury or illness are entitled to 26 weeks of unpaid family or medical leave over any 12 month-period.
 The 12-month period begins with the first day of leave and ends 12 months from that date.

-To be eligible for a Family/Medical Leave, the requesting employee must have completed at least twelve months of service prior to the time of the request, which need not be consecutive, and worked at least 1,250 hours over the prior twelve-month period immediately preceding commencement of the leave.
+To be eligible for a Family/Medical Leave, the requesting employee must have completed at least 12 months of service prior to the time of the request, which need not be consecutive, and worked at least 1,250 hours over the prior 12-month period immediately preceding the commencement of leave.
+Additionally, the employee must work at a location where PLU has at least 50 employees within 75 miles.
 Leave shall be granted for the following qualifying circumstances: